ixa-ehu/ixa-pipe-time/README.md

 (http://wordpress.let.vupr.nl/naf/)

-You can get the necessary input for ixa-pipe-nerc by piping [ixa-pipe-tok](https://github.com/ixa-ehu/ixa-pipe-tok) and [ixa-pipe-pos](https://github.com/ixa-ehu/ixa-pipe-pos) as shown in the example.
+You can get the necessary input for ixa-pipe-time by piping [ixa-pipe-tok](https://github.com/ixa-ehu/ixa-pipe-tok) and [ixa-pipe-pos](https://github.com/ixa-ehu/ixa-pipe-pos) as shown in the example.

-There are several options to tag with ixa-pipe-nerc:
+There are several options to tag with ixa-pipe-time:

 + **model**: pass the model as a parameter.
 + **language**: pass the language as a parameter.
-+ **outputFormat**: Output annotation in a format: available CoNLL03, CoNLL02, and NAF.
++ **outputFormat**: Output annotation in a format: timeml and NAF.
 It defaults to NAF.

 **Example**: